NextCenturyCorporation/dig-ui/README.md

 ## Sandpaper (Pinpoint)

-The DIG UI runs search queries using [Sandpaper](https://github.com/usc-isi-i2/dig-sandpaper) (also called Pinpoint).
+The DIG UI runs search queries using [Sandpaper](https://github.com/usc-isi-i2/dig-sandpaper) (soon to be renamed Pinpoint).
 The Sandpaper REST endpoint can be set in the server configuration using the domain/project configuration or the OVERRIDE_SEARCH_ENDPOINT or SEARCH_CONFIG options in the server configuration.

 All other elasticsearch queries and aggregations are sent directly to the elasticsearch instance defined in the search configuration by ES_HOST.
 This includes:
 - All queries/aggregations from the entity/result pages
 - All queries to the log/profile/state indices

-If you want to run the DIG UI without using Sandpaper, *coming soon...*
+If you want to run the DIG UI without using Sandpaper, you can set the SEND_SEARCHES_DIRECTLY_TO_ES option in the server configuration.

 ## License